neonmik/Wave-Machine-Firmware/README.md

         + DAC

     + Arp:
+        + Bugfix: Latching was not releasing old notes when more than polyphony were played.
         + Bigfix: Hold enabling when engaging Arp.
         + Bugfix: State change algorithm rewritten to allow better handling of voice and MIDI notes across state changes.
         + Feature: Added Sustain pedal code for arp.